-If you walked in my door yesterday, you would have found me in the kitchen baking with my iPad propped up on the counter.
-Instead of a cooking video, though, I watching a Skillshare class about the iPad drawing app Procreate.
-As soon as the video started, I did one of those involuntary sighs of happiness that slip out when we feel content at the moment.
-Like that first sip of coffee in the morning- sip, relax into the moment and siiighhh.
-The moment kind of surprised me.
-I didn’t realize how much I enjoyed watching my Procreate videos until then.
-Do you have something like that?
-Something that you’re interested in and your mind will go to when it’s stuck in the carpool line?
-Something that you’re interested in and has no real practical application to your role as a wife, mother, grandmother, or chauffeur?
-My brain seems to unconsciously be circling around Procreate and design lately even when I’m focused on the other have-to-do-them things.
-For example, as I was thinking of Christmas projects, it was an easy mind jump to snowflakes, and from there to Procreate.
+My brain seems to unconsciously be circling around Procreate and design lately even when I’m focused on the other have-to-do-them things each day.
+For example, as I was sitting in carpool thinking of Christmas projects, it was an easy mind jump to snowflakes, and from there to Procreate.
 Because Procreate is my fun thing right now.
-I was thinking about how hard it is to find snowflake designs that don’t look like your “typical” snowflakes.
+It’s kind of hard to find snowflake designs that don’t look like your “typical” snowflakes.
 Snowflakes are unique, and should look unique.
 So I decided I was going to design my own one-of-a-kind snowflakes.
-And wouldn’t you know it was SO easy (and fun) to draw snowflakes in Procreate using the Symmetry Tool!
-Whoo-hoo fun in fact!
+And wouldn’t you know that when I tried, it was SO easy (and fun) to draw snowflakes in Procreate using the Symmetry Tool that I wanted to do a whoo-hoo!

 Procreate is a drawing app on the iPad that I love using with the Apple Pencil.
 And when I say love, I mean whenever I get to use it, I get that feeling I did when I was a kid, and the teacher called “time for recess.”
 There is just so much possible that I know that I don’t even know how much is possible with this app.
 If that makes sense.
 Every single time I sit down to play, or google a question or watch a video, I learn something new.
 It’s kind of like a feel-good drug.
 But a positive lower your anxiety and makes you a better person type of medication.